 Diversity Programmes at NFTS

-The NFTS Diverse Directors Workshop, is a ground-breaking diversity initiative, which aims to increase the number of women, BAME and people with disabilities working in screen directing.
+The NFTS Diverse Directors Workshop, is a ground-breaking diversity initiative, which aims to increase the number of women, ethnic diversity and people with disabilities working in screen directing.

 If creating film is your passion and you want to raise your craft and make a film, then this course is for you.
-Find out more here https://nfts.co.uk/directing-workshop
+Find out more on our Directing Workshop page.

 NFTS and Channel 4 bursary

-NFTS, in partnership with Channel 4, is looking for applicants from diverse backgrounds to enrol onto its Directing Fiction or Cinematograpghy MA courses.
-The bursaries are particularly aimed at people with disabilities, and people from BAME or socially disadvantaged backgrounds as these groups are underrepresented in television directing.
+NFTS, in partnership with Channel 4, is looking for applicants from diverse backgrounds to enrol onto its Directing Fiction or Cinematography MA courses.
+The bursaries are particularly aimed at people with disabilities, and people from ethnically diverse or socially disadvantaged backgrounds as these groups are underrepresented in television directing.

 All3Media BAME scholarship for ‘TV Drama - Creating the Bible’ Certificate course

 All3Media, one of the UK's largest independent television, film production and global distribution companies, and is the official course partner for our ‘TV Drama - Creating the Bible’ Certificate Course.
-All3Media will provide a scholarship for one student from a BAME background and will get first refusal on all scripts produced by students on the course.
+All3Media will provide a scholarship for one student from an ethnically diverse background and will get first refusal on all scripts produced by students on the course.

-Toledo Productions support diverse new British voices and talent.
-The Toledo Scholarship is an NFTS scholarship established by Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
-Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.
+Toledo Productions supports diverse new British voices and talent.
+The Toledo Scholarship was established in 2005 by one of the world’s most successful producers and NFTS governor Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
+Since its inception, over 30 scholars have benefitted from £300,000 of funding including writer/director Shola Amoo (The Last Tree) and producer Kurban Kassam (Ginger and Rosa).
+More information is available on our Toledo Scholarship page, where you can see how it has helped British Black and Ethnic Minority students successfully train at the NFTS.